Second Sino-Japanese War: Germany

-Soviet
+Soviet Union

 After Germany and Japan signed the anti-communist Anti-Comintern Pact, the Soviet Union hoped to keep China fighting, in order to deter a Japanese invasion of Siberia and save itself from a two-front war.
 In September 1937, they signed the Sino-Soviet Non-Aggression Pact and approved Operation Zet, the formation of a secret Soviet volunteer air force, in which Soviet technicians upgraded and ran some of China's transportation systems.
-Bombers, fighters, supplies and advisors arrived, including Soviet general Vasily Chuikov, future victor in the Battle of Stalingrad.
+Bombers, fighters, supplies and advisors arrived, headed by Aleksandr Cherepanov.
 Prior to the Western Allies, the Soviets provided the most foreign aid to China: some $250 million in credits for munitions and other supplies.
 The Soviet Union defeated Japan in the Battles of Khalkhin Gol in May – September 1939, leaving the Japanese reluctant to fight the Soviets again.
 In April 1941, Soviet aid to China ended with the Soviet–Japanese Neutrality Pact and the beginning of the Great Patriotic War.
 This pact enabled the Soviet Union to avoid fighting against Germany and Japan at the same time.
 In August 1945, the Soviet Union annulled the neutrality pact with Japan and invaded Manchuria, Inner Mongolia, the Kuril Islands, and northern Korea.
 The Soviets also continued to support the Chinese Communist Party.
 In total, 3,665 Soviet advisors and pilots served in China, and 227 of them died fighting there.

-Western allies
+The Soviet Union provided financial aid to both the Communists and the Nationalists.